 - A photograph of the Member,

-- An obituary of no more than 500 words, in electronic form, which complies with the guidance below.
+- An obituary of approximately 500 words, in electronic form, which complies with the guidance below.

 Advice on what to include

 Opening lines should command the attention of the reader and the best obituaries start with a summary or a condensed version of the achievements of the person you're writing about.

 Ideally the rest of the obituary will be an interesting, accurate and honest summary of the highlights of the person's career and of their character.

 Please try to avoid listing the person's achievements in a CV style.

 Please do include in the piece if you'd like to:

 - details of the subject's family background, including place of birth, date of birth, name of parents

 - education (schools, universities, medical schools, fellowships etc)